 A Cruise of Spain and Portugal

-Cruise the ancient trade routes from Barcelona to Lisbon aboard the small ship M.V.
-Tere Moana, traveling to the lesser-traveled ports of Portugal’s Algarve region, beautiful Seville, enchanting Balearic Islands, and more.
+Cruise the ancient trade routes from Lisbon to Barcelona aboard the small ship Tere Moana, traveling to the lesser-traveled ports of Portugal’s Algarve region, beautiful Seville, enchanting Balearic Islands, and more.

 - Smithsonian Travelers Discover Machu Picchu's Sacred Spaces